AhmedSamy16/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete => Delete the file betty in the directory /tmp/my_first_directory.

 9-firstdirdeletion => Delete the directory my_first_directory that is in the /tmp directory.

+10-back => changes the working directory to the previous one.